 Narita Airport Limousine Bus

 The convenience of not having to cart your luggage around is great, but the Airport Limousine Bus service is not the cheapest option.
 Also, while comfortable, the buses are, in fact, not very limousine-like.
-They are simply coaches (with comfier seats and WiFi) that run to major hotels and stations in the Greater Tokyo area for ¥3,200 one-way.
-You do get space for two decent sized (30 kg each) suitcases per passenger.
+They are simply coaches (with comfier seats and WiFi) that run to major hotels and stations in the Greater Tokyo area for ¥3,600 one-way.

-You can book Limousine Bus tickets online in advance for a slightly discounted price of ¥3,100 one-way.
-Return tickets (valid for 14 days) are also available for ¥4,500.
+You can book Airport Limousine Bus tickets online in advance.
+Return tickets (valid for 14 days) are also available for the discounted price of ¥6,000.

-A couple of years ago, the popular budget coach services Tokyo Shuttle and Access Narita buses were merged into one service: Airport Bus Tokyo-Narita (TYO-NRT).
-Regular daytime tickets cost ¥1,300 for adults and ¥650 for kids, and stops include Tokyo Station (Yaesu exit), Ginza Station and Shinonome.
-Early morning and late night tickets are double the price at ¥2,600 for adults and ¥1,300 for kids.
+Airport Bus Tokyo-Narita (TYO-NRT) is also known as the Low Cost Airport Bus.
+Regular daytime tickets cost ¥1,500 for adults and ¥750 for kids, and stops include Tokyo Station (Yaesu Exit), Ginza Station, and Shinonome.
+Early morning and late night tickets are double the price at ¥3,000 for adults and ¥1,500 for kids.
 The journey takes about 65 minutes.

 Note that luggage restrictions are a little stricter on the budget coaches: typically just one suitcase (158 cm) per traveler.